cphdat2sem2017-B/Week09-15-Project/arch-readme.md

 # Architecture and documentation
-On Monday and Tuesday November 21. and 22. we will look at architecture and its documentation.
+On Tuesday and Wednesday May 2. and 5. we will look at architecture and its documentation.

-For Monday there is an extract from a book.
+For Tuesday there is an extract from a book.
 I have tried to pick out the parts which are most relevant for your project and exam.
-Monday will be mostly theory.
+Tuesday will be mostly theory.

-For Tuesday we will look at the tool called Javadoc, which is used to produce documentation of methods, classes, packages and projects.
-Tuesday will be a lot of workshop.
+For Wednesday we will look at the tool called Javadoc, which is used to produce documentation of methods, classes, packages and projects.
+Wednesday will be a lot of workshop.

 Readings: